A Two Tier IATA

 These demands were fuelled by competition for leisure travellers provided by charter companies and the challenge of stimulating demand to fill the new wide-bodied aircraft.
 Potential demand for air travel had extended well beyond the original client base of bureaucrats, businessmen and the well-to-do.
 New travel products and greatly increased price flexibility were needed.
 As a result, the old basis for conducting IATA Traffic Conferences needed modification.

 At the same time the US Government, which had first given IATA Traffic Conferences immunity from national anti-trust law in 1946, began its own review of air transport regulation which, although domestic in scope, was bound to have international repercussions.

 The international dimension of the US review resulted in a "Show Cause Order".
 Hearings took place in 1979, at which IATA was called upon to show cause why anti-trust immunity should not be removed from its Tariff Coordination activities.
 The outcome mainly affected North Atlantic passenger fares which, for some years, were subject to special rules under an inter-governmental Memorandum of Understanding (MoU) between the US and ECAC states.
-The present position is that all Tariff Coordination activities continue to be protected.

 - Trade Association (technical, legal, financial, traffic services and most agency matters)

 - Tariff Coordination (passenger fares, cargo rates, and related conditions and charges)

 Tariff coordination had been automated to produce YY fares—a standard industry reference fare established in 1945.
 As technology developed to support the ever intensifying competition, IATA’s role in tariff coordination became completely redundant.
 YY fares were retired in 2017